nozomiyamada/JS_mathtool/README.md

 Demo https://nozomiyamada.github.io/tool.html

-_note_: All codes have no exception handling (e.g. checking integer).
+___note___: Some codes have no exception handling (e.g. checking integer).
 You should be careful when you use them, or implement by yourself.

 - `gcd_lcm.js` functions for calculating GCD(ห.ร.ม) and LCM(ค.ร.น)
 - `special_func.js` numeric analysis methods and special functions e.g. gamma, beta, erf
 - `statistics.js` functions for statistics (most of the functions depend `special_func.js`)
 - `misc.js` other various functions

 # `gcd_lcm.js`